Coronation of the British monarch: Enthronement and homage

 The benediction being concluded, the sovereign rises from the Coronation Chair and is borne into a throne.
-Once the monarch is seated on the throne, the formula Stand firm, and hold fast from henceforth… is recited; a translation of the Latin formula Sta et retine…, which was first used in England in the tenth-century second recension, and also appeared in French, German and imperial coronation texts.
+Once the monarch is seated on the throne, the formula Stand firm, and hold fast from henceforth... is recited; a translation of the Latin formula Sta et retine..., which was first used in England in the tenth-century second recension, and also appeared in French, German and imperial coronation texts.

 After the enthronement proper, the act of homage takes place: the archbishops and bishops swear their fealty, saying "I, N., Archbishop [Bishop] of N., will be faithful and true, and faith and truth will bear unto you, our Sovereign Lord [Lady], King [Queen] of this Realm and Defender of the Faith, and unto your heirs and successors according to law.
 So help me God."
-The peers then proceed to pay their homage, saying "I, N., Duke [Marquess, Earl, Viscount, Baron or Lord] of N., do become your liege man of life and limb, and of earthly worship; and faith and truth will I bear unto you, to live and die, against all manner of folks.
+In the past peers then proceeded to pay their homage, saying "I, N., Duke [Marquess, Earl, Viscount, Baron or Lord] of N., do become your liege man of life and limb, and of earthly worship; and faith and truth will I bear unto you, to live and die, against all manner of folks.
 So help me God."
 The clergy pay homage together, led by the Archbishop of Canterbury.
 Next, members of the royal family pay homage individually.
-The peers are led by the premier peers of their rank: the dukes by the premier duke, the marquesses by the premier marquess, and so forth.
+The peers were then led by the premier peers of their rank: the dukes by the premier duke, the marquesses by the premier marquess, and so forth.
+In the shortened coronation of Charles III and Camilla, the paying of homage by the peerage was omitted.

 If there is a queen consort, she is anointed, invested, crowned and enthroned in a simple ceremony immediately after homage is paid.
 The Communion service interrupted earlier is resumed and completed, but with special prayers: there are prayers for the monarch and consort at the Offertory and a special preface.
 Finally, the monarch and consort receive Communion, the Gloria in excelsis Deo is sung and the blessing is given.